Greek Life at Daemen

 Greek Life is thriving on Daemen's small, close-knit campus!
 Joining a fraternity or sorority at Daemen means becoming a part of a diverse network of students and alumni with a common purpose and incredible bond.
 Currently, we have three sororities and one fraternity represented on campus.
 All Greek Life members are also a part of the Inter-Greek Alliance (IGA) which serves as the official representative and governing body for recognized Greek Organizations.

-All Daemen College Greek chapters are local chapters.
+All Daemen University Greek chapters are local chapters.
 Daemen chapters host informal and formal recruitment events at the beginning of the fall and spring semesters.
 Bids are extended to potential members at the end of Rush Week.

 Click on any organization listed below to learn more!

 Mission Statement: To provide educational experiences, fostering collaborative relationships, and empowering women to uphold a mentality of ethical leadership and citizenship.

 Colors: Pink: Sisterhood & Friendship; White: Purity; Blue: Strength & Serenity

 Philanthropy: Volunteering at the Alzheimer’s Walk, Breast Cancer Walk, Veteran's Race and Relay for Life

 Mission Statement: Lambda Chi Iota is a community service and social based sorority.
 We are serious in giving back to the community and creating a safe space.
 In Lambda Chi Iota, we celebrate our diversity and differences especially because we have sisters from all over the world!
 We are a home away from home.
 We strive to push each other to do better, to be better, and to acknowledge our errors and work towards perfection.